sclavijosuero/wick-a11y/README.md

 ![Custom styles in HTML report](images/report-custom-styles.png)

+## Known Limitations

+- Only allows running one accessibility analysis with the command `cy.checkAccessibility()` per test.

+- Only the last test run in the suite allows graphical interaction with the web page.

+- When an element is "**Pinned**" in the Cypress Log, the accessibility voice for a DOM element by clicking directly on the colored box representing the violation on the web page is disabled (due to the behavior of the Cypress runner in the interactive page).

+- At this moment, it does not flag suspicious violations considered by the AJV validator as inconclusive.

 ## License

 MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Changelog

+### v1.2.0

+- Added support for voice in the Cypress Log and when clicking on DOM elements with violations on the page
+- Introduced a new summary for each test in the Cypress Log, detailing accessibility violations categorized by their severity

 ### v1.1.2